Waiouru: Infrastructure development

 The North Island Main Trunk railway arrived in 1907, when the Waiouru railway station was opened; the station closed to goods in 1986, and to passengers in 2005 when the Overlander no longer stopped there.

 By 1907 little wool was being sent out, as overgrazing by sheep had led to a plague of rabbits.
-By the 1930s no sheep at all could be grazed on the Waiouru sheep station.
-In 1939 most of the leasehold Waiouru sheep station land was taken by the Government for the Army Camp.
+By the 1930's, grazing was exhausted on Waiouru sheep station and in 1939 most of the leasehold Waiouru sheep station land was taken by the Government for the Army Camp.

 Wally Harding began farming and developing the Waiouru sheep station in 1939, cultivating the tussock land with giant discs pulled by a crawler tractor, and then oversowing with swedes.
-In 1951 he began aerial topdressing his farm with a war-surplus Tiger Moth.
-(Moss 1956) This project expanded into Wanganui Aero Work Ltd. Wallie's grandson Lockie still farms at Waiouru in 2014.
+In 1951 Harding began aerial topdressing his farm with a war-surplus Tiger Moth.
+(Moss 1956) This project expanded into Wanganui Aero Work Ltd. Hardings's grandson Lockie still farms at Waiouru as of 2014.

 In 1978, the QEII Army Memorial Museum, now named the National Army Museum, was opened.
 Its buildings were designed by Sir Miles Warren and it was built alongside State Highway 1 by engineers of the New Zealand Army.
 It has since been expanded with additions constructed in 1983 and 1995.